funktor/funktor.github.io/_posts/2025-02-12-time-series-compression.markdown

 categories: software-engineering
 ---

-While working on time series forecasting for [demand and supply of spot virtual machines in Azure](https://funktor.github.io/ml/2025/02/04/demand-supply-forecasting-virtual-machines.html), intermediate data processing was done in a distributed fashion using Spark.
+While working on `time series forecasting` for [demand and supply of spot virtual machines in Azure](https://funktor.github.io/ml/2025/02/04/demand-supply-forecasting-virtual-machines.html), intermediate data processing was done in a distributed fashion using `Spark`.
 Often the data size in each executor node exceeded `50-100 GB`.
 This caused some issues while doing `map-reduce` operations.

 1. When the results from each executor node was collected at the driver node, the data size `exceeded available RAM` and caused the driver nodes to crash.